-- Sprinkle salt over the fish to get rid of the smell and to remove water content from fish.
-Set aside for 30 minutes.
+- Sprinkle salt over the fillets and set aside for 30 minutes.
+This will help get rid of the fishy smell and remove excess moisture from the fish.

-- Pour 2 Tbsp. of sake on the paper towel and wipe off the salt.
+- Wet a paper towel with sake and gently pat the fillets dry.
 Do not wash the fish.

-- Mix all the ingredients for Seasonings in the bowl.
+- Mix the marinade ingredients in a bowl.

-- Preheat oven (or toaster oven) to 400F.
-Remove the marinade from the fish completely.
-Do not leave miso on the fish otherwise it’ll be burnt easily.
-Place the fish on baking pan lined with parchment paper (or aluminum foil).
+- Preheat oven to 400F (200C).
+Remove the marinade off the fillets completely with your fingers.
+Do not leave excess miso on the fish otherwise it'll burn easily.
+Place the fish skin side up on baking pan lined with parchment paper.

-- Bake the fish until the edges are browned and the flesh is cooked through, about 15-20 minutes (depends on your oven/toaster oven).
-You don’t need to flip the fish while baking.
-You can also broil the fish for the last 2-3 minutes to get nice brown color on top.
-Serve immediately.
+- Bake the fish until the edges are browned and the flesh is cooked through, about 20-25 minutes.
+Do not flip the fish while baking.

 As I promised last week, I’m giving away one (1) Amazon gift card that I won from CBS San Francisco’s Most Valuable Blogger Awards.
 Unfortunately I can’t thank each every one of you personally for voting Just One Cookbook, and I especially don’t know who nominated my blog initially (Big thanks!!)!
 So, this is my way of giving thanks to everyone since we won this award together!
 I hope all of you will take a moment to enter this giveaway.
 This giveaway opens to EVERYONE (worldwide)!
 Please read carefully and follow the directions below to enter this giveaway.
 Mandatory Entry: 1) Please leave a comment here on this post stating what kind of ingredient or recipe you like to see on Just One Cookbook.
 For example, you can say “chicken,” “fish,” “eggplant,” or “Shrimp Tempura,” “Teriyaki Chicken,” etc. I want to know what types of recipes readers would like me to feature.
 Three Bonus Entries (Optional): 2) Like Just One Cookbook on Facebook and leave a separate comment here stating “I’m now a new fan.” or “I’m already a fan.”
 3) Follow Just One Cookbook on Twitter and leave a separate comment here stating “I’m now a new follower.”or “I’m already a follower.”
 4) Subscribe Just One Cookbook via email and leave a separate comment here stating “I’m now a new subscriber.” or “I’m already subscribing.”
 If you just signed up, you will receive an email shortly and make sure to confirm subscription.
 So, you have a total of 4 entries.
 Please make sure to use your email address so that I can contact you.
 This giveaway will be opened till 12:00am Pacific Standard Time Saturday, October 1st, 2011.
 I’ll use random.org to select one (1) winner and the winner will be announced in the post for Monday, October 3rd, 2011.
 Good luck!